 *It is VERY important to notify the main office and myself of a dismissal change for your child.
 Please call the main office or send a note/email with your child's full name, the date, and teacher's name on your letter.*

-The October Box Top contest is under way!
+The 2021-2022 Box Top collection is under way!
 Please help support our PTN by sending in as many box tops as you can.
-Collection sheets can be printed from the PTN website, or you can send them in loose.
+You can also download the Box Tops app and scan receipts containing "Box Top" items.

 I will be sending home Scholastic catalogs throughout the year.
 You can help us earn free books for our classroom!

 I encourage you to take advantage of the enVision Math web site.
 It will provide your child with activities and games to practice and enrich; there is a wealth of resources available.